UTTAM2311/GCE-Demo/README.md

 ## Application deployment

 ### Building a release for deployment
-Create a Google Cloud Storage bucket
+Create a Google Cloud Storage bucket,SQL Instance, Pub/Sub topic and subscription.

 You use Cloud Storage to store your application's dependencies.